birk-astrup/Luncheon_api/README.md

-# Luncheon API
+# :fork_and_knife: Luncheon API :fork_and_knife:

 ## Introduction

 This is the API that serves the Netcompany lunch app.
-Data is served from a MongoDB cluster to the client with Graphql.
+The application is built with Python Flask with Gunicorn as a Web Service Gateway Interface.
+Data is served from a MongoDB cluster on MongoDB Atlas to the client with Graphql.

 ---